The idea of atoms is not a new one! The Greeks philosopher Democritus suggested over 2500 years ago

 This told him that the "ray" had a negative charge.
 Since these rays were coming from the

-cathode he called them cathode rays!.
+cathode he called them cathode rays.
 Calculations showed that these cathode rays were over

-1840 lighter than a hydrogen atom and that no matter which gas was placed in the tube or if a different metal was
+1840 lighter than a hydrogen atom and that no matter which gas was placed in the tube or if a different

 used as the cathode they